MpStyle/MToolkit/README.md

 Create a folder for your project.

-Download the latest version of MToolkit in the project folder.
+Download the latest version of MToolkit in the project folder, we suggest you using Composer.

 On the root of your project create a new file (*Settings.php*) with this content: